TheInkedEngineer/theinkedengineer.com/articles/3-weeks-later-i-quit.md

 I was assured that even tho the code is not top notch at the moment, they do believe in clean code, team culture and don’t want developers that copy and paste code from stackoverflow.

-We agreed to do a 3 month trial period to see if I like what they have to offer and if they like my work too.
+We agreed to do a 3 months trial period to see if I like what they have to offer and if they like my work too.

 ## Reality